First-order logic: Introduction

 Quantifiers can be applied to variables in a formula.
 The variable x in the previous formula can be universally quantified, for instance, with the first-order sentence "For every x, if x is a philosopher, then x is a scholar".
 The universal quantifier "for every" in this sentence expresses the idea that the claim "if x is a philosopher, then x is a scholar" holds for all choices of x.

 The negation of the sentence "For every x, if x is a philosopher, then x is a scholar" is logically equivalent to the sentence "There exists x such that x is a philosopher and x is not a scholar".
 The existential quantifier "there exists" expresses the idea that the claim "x is a philosopher and x is not a scholar" holds for some choice of x.

 The predicates "is a philosopher" and "is a scholar" each take a single variable.
 In general, predicates can take several variables.
 In the first-order sentence "Socrates is the teacher of Plato", the predicate "is the teacher of" takes two variables.

 An interpretation (or model) of a first-order formula specifies what each predicate means, and the entities that can instantiate the variables.
 These entities form the domain of discourse or universe, which is usually required to be a nonempty set.
 For example, consider the sentence "There exists x such that x is a philosopher."
-This sentence is seen as being true in an interpretation such that the domain of discourse consists of all human beings, and that the predicate "is a philosopher" is understood as "was the author of the Republic."
-It is true, as witnessed by Plato in that text.
+This sentence is seen as being true in an interpretation under which the domain of discourse consists of all human beings, and the predicate "is a philosopher" is understood as "was the author of the Republic."
+It is thus true in the case of Plato.

 There are two key parts of first-order logic.
 The syntax determines which finite sequences of symbols are well-formed expressions in first-order logic, while the semantics determines the meanings behind these expressions.